Why Should You Consult With a Medicaid Eligibility Attorney? The Answer Is Simple…”If You Don’t, You May Lose A Lifetime of Savings and Income:

 Here’s An Example of a Penalizing Transfer

 Example: You have a CD worth $100,000.
-New Jersey says if you make a gift of the CD within 5 years of applying for Medicaid you will be penalized $10,000+ (based on the penalty divisor which is adjusted annually) per month and you will have to private pay the nursing home (or other care facility/caregiver) for 10 months ($100,000 ÷ $10,000 is 10 months).
+New Jersey says if you make a gift of the CD within 5 years of applying for Medicaid you will be penalized $10,000+ per month (this figure is called the penalty divisor which is adjusted annually) and you will have to private pay the nursing home (or other care facility/caregiver) for 10 months ($100,000 ÷ $10,000 is 10 months).
 There is no limit to the length of the penalty period.
-It will always be a simple math equation of gift amount divided by the penalty divisor which will equal the penalty period.
+It will always be a simple math equation of the gift amount divided by the monthly penalty divisor which will equal the penalty period.
 Some penalties can last for years.

 However, for certain types of transfers, Medicaid does not impose penalties.
 Exceptions to the general rule include: